UKEODHP/eodhp-guide/Platform Deployment.md

 ## Infrastructure

 The EODHP is designed to be deployed to AWS.
-The infrastructure deployment is managed by the [Terraform deployment](https://github.com/UKEODHP/eodhp-deploy-infrastucture) and [Supporting Terraform deployment](https://github.com/UKEODHP/eodhp-deploy-supporting-infrastructure)
+The infrastructure deployment is managed by the [Terraform deployment](https://github.com/UKEODHP/eodhp-deploy-infrastucture) and [Supporting Terraform deployment](https://github.com/UKEODHP/eodhp-deploy-supporting-infrastructure) repositories.

 The Terraform repos manages multiple deployment environments using workspaces.
 Before deploying ensure you are in the correct workspace.